ruplisso/genaiops-exercises2/README.md

-## Evaluate using AI as Judge Evaluators with Azure AI Evaluation SDK
+## GenAIOps workshop - Evaluate and Trace Generative AI application

 ### Overview

-This tutorial provides a step-by-step guide on how to evaluate prompts against variety of model endpoint using AI as Judge evaluators.
+This tutorial provides a step-by-step guide on how to evaluate prompts and models using AI-assisted evaluators (*LLM-as-a-judge*).

 ### Objective